ivannz/cplxmodule/PLAN.md

 * `.modules.extra` : this needs thorough cleaning
   * drop CplxResidualBottleneck, CplxResidualSequential and CplxBusResidualSequential
   * abandon `torch_module` and code the trig activations by hand.
+  * remove alias CplxDropout1d : use torch.nn names as much as possible
+  * deprecate CplxAvgPool1d: it can be created in runtime with CplxToCplx\[torch.nn.AvgPool1d\]

 [ ] documentation
 * in `nn.relevance.base`, making it like in `nn.masked`